Introduction-to-Computer-Engineering/final-project-assignment-8-week-13-babybeans/README.md

    e) When reading from the accelerometer, the value of -128 did not change when the microbit was moved.
 However, when reading from the magnetometer, moving the microbit did change.
 This makes sense because the magnetometer is what we would use to make a compass.
 It reacts to changes in magnetic feilds.
 As this project took place in the lab, there were plenty of magnetic feilds for it to pick up on.

-   https://imgur.com/gallery/NJsyGC7   (not sure if i need this video)